SilkStack/Silk.Data.SQL.SQLite3/readme.md

 SQLite3 provider for `Silk.Data.SQL.Base`.

+# Limitations

+SQLite3 lacks full support for DECIMAL data types.
+Decimal data upto 15 digits is supported in testing, anything larger and SQLite3 will return the 15 most significant digits.

 # Usage

 To execute SQL statements just create an instance of `SQLite3DataProvider`, passing in the name of the file you wish to store your database in.